 “The Motherland Calls” i.e. “American Refugee” 800+ pages in 7 Acts.

 American Refuge: AR Complete Series

 This is the Seven Act, the complete volume of the AR Serial telling the coming of age story of an American Refugee.
-A young man of great privilege who renounces it for gypsy life in the Middle East.
-This account chronicles the American Dream in light of youth gang brawling, endless house parties awash drugs, 40 oz’s, violent hate crimes, and teenage sexuality in New York, London and Tel Aviv.
-Amid brawls, assaults, criminality which lead the protagonist to the re-education camps which in turn lead him to militancy rooted in his reading of Communism and Zionism.
-AR tells about his self-destruction and rebirth as an agent of change in London, Paris and the Middle East.
+A young man of great privilege renounces it for a gypsy life in the Middle East.
+This account chronicles the “American Dream” in light of youth gangs brawling, endless all night house parties awash drugs, 40 oz’s, violence and varying hate crimes, and raw teenage sexuality in Newyorkgrad, London and Tel Aviv.
+Amid assaults and varying criminality which leads the protagonist to the re-education camps which in turn lead him to militancy rooted in his reading of Communism and Zionism.
+AR tells about his self-destruction and rebirth as a radical fire brand in New York, London and the Middle East.

-Anfon Frere (Hey Brother):
+Anfon Frere!
+(Hey Brother):

 Written from the notes and journals of several rescuers who arrived immediately in Haiti at the devastating 2010 earthquake, ANFOM FRERE tells a take about the various people they encountered amid the most devastating loss of life by natural causes in recorded history.

 A very ragtag international brigade of mostly Haitian American rescuers from the Brooklyn area lands in the Republic of Haiti just six days after a catastrophic earthquake killed over 300,000 people.